Julius Meinl V: Career

-Meinl Bank

 In 1983, at the age of 24, Meinl V assumed the reins of the Meinl Bank.
 In the early 1990s, Julius Meinl AG reestablished food-retail operations in Hungary, the Czech Republic, and Poland, where it had historically already been present.
 In 1998/99, the company implemented the divestiture of the food-retailing assets of Julius Meinl AG in Austria and Hungary, following which the group's activities became focused primarily on banking and finance operations.
 At this time, the activities of Meinl Bank were expanded, covering private and institutional asset management, private banking, and fund management.
 Meinl Bank became one of the leading Austrian private merchant and investment banks.
 In 2000, a subsidiary named Meinl Capital Markets was opened in London to provide broking services specialising in hedge funds and exchange traded funds.
 However, this operation was closed down in 2001.
 Also in 2001, the subsidiary Meinl Capital Advisors AG was founded to provide corporate finance and investment banking advisory services to governments and private clients.